pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-rbac-eks.hbs.md

 # View resources on remote EKS clusters

-To add access-controlled visibility for a remote EKS cluster:

-1. Set up the OIDC provider
-2. Configure the EKS cluster with the OIDC provider
-3. Configure the Tanzu Application Platform GUI to view the remote EKS cluster
-4. Upgrade the Tanzu Application Platform GUI package

-After these steps are complete, you can view your runtime resources on a remote EKS cluster in Tanzu Application Platform GUI.
+This topic tells you how to view your runtime resources on a remote EKS cluster in Tanzu Application Platform GUI (commonly called TAP GUI).
 For more information, see [View runtime resources on remote clusters](view-resources-rbac.md).

 ## <a id="set-up-oidc-provider"></a> Set up the OIDC provider